 Tim Horton was born in Cochrane, a small town in Ontario.
 His family moved to Quebec during his childhood before settling in Sudbury, Ontario in 1945.

 Young Tim Horton was a hockey fan early on.
-He placed ice hockey in nearby Timmins and eventually moved to Toronto, attending St. Michael's College School and playing for the junior hockey team.
+He played ice hockey in nearby Timmins and eventually moved to Toronto, attending St. Michael's College School and playing for the junior hockey team.
 In 1948, he was signed to the Toronto Maple Leaf's organization.

 Tim Horton always had an interest in the restaurant business, and during his off-season months, he dedicated his time to pursue a career off the ice.